 When it comes to the rights of gig workers, our ethos has been clear since day one – we value our buddies and we want to contribute to the growth and success of the gig economy.

-We do things differently to many other companies – we pay our gig workers not just by the hour, but we hire them for every task.
-This means we pay taxes and social security for them every time they work on a task for us.
-Since we pay for their social fees, they are eligible for the same compensation programs from the government as full-time employees, adapted to the hours they have worked.
+We do things differently to many other companies – our gig workers are not just paid by the hour, but for every task they complete.
+This means taxes and social security are paid for them every time they work on a task for us.
+Since we take care of their social fees, they are eligible for the same compensation programs from the government as full-time employees, adapted to the hours they have worked.
 After all, we’re passionate about discovering and helping tech-savvy talent to put their skills to use, in turn helping to connect them with their local communities.

 Moreover, we’ve also got our buddies’ backs when it comes to insurance.
 We cover any accidents that may occur during their assignments.
 This protects not just our Buddies, but also our customers, which is of the highest importance for us.